cjen07/social_network/README.md

 Goal in short term

   * gif instuctions in this readme and online example
+  * online private chat using phoenix presense
-  * private chat, XMPP server and client, hedwig-im and ejabberd
+  * online user mark, private chat button and chat panel

 Goal in long term

-  * offline notification persistence
+  * offline notification and chat persistence
   * make it dry, and test it by wallaby
   * fewer limitations and hidden bugs